inffy/hyprdots/README.md

 - oh-my-posh
 - oh-my-zsh-git

 I use GNU Stow to link my dotfiles to my .config directory.
-You can easily link you wanted config by issuing command on terminal:
+You can easily link your wanted config by issuing command on terminal:

 `stow <packagename>`